thehalfspace/celestial-pulse/README.md

+# Celestial Pulse
+Do not browse this repo!

+---

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.